-The Organization's operating leases consist of leases for office space and equipment with remaining lease terms of 1.5 to 5 years.
+The Organization's operating leases consist of leases for office space and equipment with remaining lease terms of approximately 5 years.

 The office lease agreement includes provisions for variable rent payments and common area maintenance charges, which are adjusted periodically for inflation.

-The Organization also has short-term leases for parking.
+These amounts are not included in operating lease costs.
+The Organization also has short-term leases for parking and storage.